-Para Theme Summary of Comment from NCC HBRC Staff Response Re scheduled in order to meet the timeframes of the RRMP.
-See above Water Allocation I 48 Contributions to flow enhancement scheme Policy 38 (refer also to Pol 41(n)and TANK 7 and 8 Concerns expressed about implementation and administration Agreed policy needs to be redrafted to ensure obligations clearly articulated and the consent applicants not dependant on council.
-Also acknowledge need to develop Stream Depletion Calculator so that permit applicants and the effect of the provision on their water take.
-The completion of the stream depletion calculator and its public on-line availability expected by the middle of the year (2019). nts so abo 49 TANK Rule 7 & 8 Policy 47 and TANK 7 and 8 Concerns that this is too prescriptive and seek amendment Agree that infrastructure management subject to range of constraints resulting from legacy issues.
-Targets for better management provide certainty for the community the adequate attention is being paid to infrastructure management and clear understand of circumstances where specified targets cannot be met are required. hat
+Para Theme Summary of Comment from NCC HBRC Staff Response Recommendation scheduled in order to meet the timeframes of the RRMP.
+See above W ater Allocation 48 Contributions to flow enhancement scheme Policy 38 (refer also to Pol 41(n)and TANK 7 and 8 Concerns expressed about implementation and administration Agreed policy needs to be redrafted to ensure obligations clearly articulated and that consent applicants not dependant on council.
+Also acknowledge need to develop Stream Depletion Calculator so that permit applicants can determine the effect of the provision on their water take.
+The completion of the stream depletion calculator and its public on-line availability is expected by the middle of the year (2019).
+Policy will be amended to provide clarity about obligations and the Stream Depletion Calculator is also being completed so that assessments can be made by water permit holders about implication of policy.
+49 TANK Rule 7 & 8 Policy 47 and TANK 7 and 8 Concerns that this is too prescriptive and seek amendment Agree that infrastructure management subject to range of constraints resulting from legacy issues.
+Targets for better management provide certainty for the community that adequate attention is being paid to infrastructure management and clear understanding of circumstances where specified targets cannot be met are required.
+Amend policy and condition as sought